Moraksan

 Moraksan (sometimes referred to as Mt.
-Morak) is located in Gyeonggi-do, South Korea.
+Morak) is located in Gyeonggi Province, South Korea.
 The mountain is 385 meters above sea level.
 The mountain is almost entirely composed of rock.
 On the north side a precipitous mountain face stretches away like a wall.
 In its westside is Uiwang, Anyang.
 On Moraksan, there is a tropaion of the 1st Division, a 15th infantry regiment.

 Hiking the mountain takes about 2 hours and 30 minutes.